-Your employer won’t really care if your qualifications came from an online program or a traditional one, as long as it is an accredited university, for example the online university, Kaplan, is accredited by The Higher Learning Commission.
+Your employer won’t really care if your qualifications came from an online program or a traditional one, as long as it is an accredited university, for example the online university, Purdue Global, is accredited by The Higher Learning Commission.
 However, the lower tuition fees will make sure that you don’t end up graduating with a bachelor’s degree and a crushing student debt at the same time.

 Flexibility is a boon